 - Pastry tips #5 round and #21 star

 - In a bowl, cream butter and sugar.
 Add eggs, one at a time, beating well after each addition.
 Beat on high speed until light and fluffy.
 Beat in vanilla.
 Combine the flour, cocoa, baking powder, baking soda and salt; add to creamed mixture alternately with buttermilk.
 Beat on low just until combined.
-Line a 13-in. x 9-in. baking pan with waxed paper; grease and flour paper.
+Line a 13x9-in. baking pan with waxed paper; grease and flour paper.
 Pour batter into prepared pan.
-Bake at 350° for 25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pan to wire rack to cool completely.

 - Level the top of cake.
 Trace boot pattern onto waxed paper as directed on pattern and cut out.
 Place pattern on cake and cut around pattern.
 Place boot cake on a large serving platter or 16-in.-square covered board.
 Prepare frosting.
 Combine 1/2 cup frosting with milk to make a glaze; evenly spread over top and sides of boot.
 Refrigerate for 20-25 minutes or until completely set.